Skip to content

 Benefits are results.
 They often answer the question that all readers have when they begin to read about a new product or service: “What’s in it for me?”

-In some cases, you may deem it appropriate to use terms that are well-known in tech circles and have begun to make a mark on the general public.
+In some cases, you may deem it appropriate to use terms that are well-known in tech circles.
 But you should still include some context or, in the case of acronyms, write out the words in full the first time you use them, for example:

 • Internet of Things (IoT)